Eagle Butte Man Charged with Sexual Abuse of a Minor

-United States Attorney Brendan V. Johnson announced that an Eagle Butte, South Dakota, man has been indicted by a federal grand jury for two counts of Sexual Abuse of a Minor.
+United States Attorney Ron Parsons announced that an Eagle Butte, South Dakota, man has been indicted by a federal grand jury for Sexual Abuse of a Minor.

-The maximum penalty upon conviction is 15 years in custody and/or a $250,000 fine, at least 5 years up to life of supervised release, and a $100 special assessment to the Federal Crime Victims Fund.
+The maximum penalty upon conviction is up to 15 years in federal prison and/or a $250,000 fine, 5 years up to life of supervised release, and $100 to the Federal Crime Victims Fund.
 Restitution may also be ordered.

-The charges are merely an accusation and Little Shield is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Moran is presumed innocent until and unless proven guilty.

-The investigation is being conducted by the Cheyenne River Sioux Tribe Law Enforcement Services.
-Assistant U.S. Attorney Mikal Hanson is prosecuting the case.
+The investigation is being conducted by the Federal Bureau of Investigation and the Cheyenne River Sioux Tribe Law Enforcement Services.
+Assistant U.S. Attorney Kirk Albertson is prosecuting the case.

-Little Shield was remanded to the custody of the U.S. Marshals Service.
+Moran was remanded to the custody of the U.S. Marshals Service pending trial.
 A trial date has not been set.